RuthvikC27/AVLON-GmbH/README.md

 > Common sharable code is achieved by publishing code to NPM and then installing as a dependency in microservices.
 I think this is the best way to organize sharable code.
 Sharable code such as Validation models, error handling, and authentication etc can be published to NPM or in the common folder.

 > I created an organization in NPM and named it "rc27" and added package name "validation-model".
 I have create a simple validation model named authModel.
 In service 1 I have installed @rc27/validation-model as a dependency and in routes index file I have used it.

+# Prerequisites

+1. Node, Npm, React, Docker, kubernetes and ingress-nginx must be installed.
+1. Skaffold should be installed or can manually start deployments and services in "infra/k8s" folder.

+# Start development

+1. Containarize all the services.
+1. skaffold dev (Starts all deployments)
+1. skaffold delete (to delete all the deployments)

 ## About microservices